• Mail

 The rambling thoughts of a basket teacher

-/0 Comments/in In the Studio /by Annetta Kwarning – this post will be as scattered and messy as my studio
+warning – this post will be as scattered and messy as my studio

-My studio is a mess, this is what awaited me this morning…and that’s just one corner.
+My studio is a mess, this is what awaited me this morning…the studioand that’s just one corner.
 This will be another week of cutting and counting and bundling and packing basket kits – three thousand or so stakes, pounds and pounds of round reed, and thousands of yards of cane – by the end of the week I should have several hundred kits ready for my March and April basket classes.
 Read more

 Kickin’ it Up in Dallas

-/1 Comment/in Basket Weaving Events /by Annetta Kat the 2016 Texas Basket Weavers Association Conference
+at the 2016 Texas Basket Weavers Association Conference

 Twelve basket teachers and over a hundred basket weavers attended the event – with four days of basket weaving classes several hundred baskets were woven, displayed and enjoyed.